Gratis to the Consumer:

 Reframing Capital Gain as

-Recognition of the Act of
+Recognition of the

-Consumption
+Act of Consumption

 In conventional economic theory, capital gain is defined as the return on ownership, investment, or strategic positioning.
 The investor is the subject of accumulation; the consumer is treated as an external function, necessary but excluded.
 Within this logic, consumption is the endpoint of value circulation, not its origin.

-OUTBE proposes a structural inversion.
+outbe proposes a structural inversion.
 Capital gain is not simply a return to investors extracted from consumer behavior, but a symbolic and monetary return to the consumer, recognizing their generative role in the system.
 Gratis is the name for that return.

 In this system, consumption is not merely the use or payment for goods and services; it is a performative act that inscribes the subject into a symbolic and economic order.
 To consume is to participate in the creation and distribution of value, not only financially, but symbolically, socially, and structurally.
 The consumer not only absorbs value, but they also activate and legitimize it.

 Capital gain, then, must be reframed.
-It is not a surplus for the asset-holder; it is a return from the system to the one whose acts of consumption enabled the very existence of that value.
-The consumer is not peripheral—they are the condition that makes value creation possible.
+It is not a surplus for the asset-holder; it is a return from the system to the one whose Acts of Consumption enabled the very existence of that value.
+The consumer is not peripheral — they are the condition that makes value creation possible.

 Gratis, in this sense, is not metaphorical; it is monetary.
 Yet it is not limited to direct financial return.
 It also manifests as visibility, access, influence, trust, and symbolic capital.
 These forms do not dilute the economic core of Gratis; they extend it across multiple registers of value.
 What matters is the system's ability to recognize and reciprocate the consumer's generative act.